 From the author of “The Sheffield Knife Book: A History & Collectors Guide” comes this new book, the most comprehensive directory of the Sheffield cutlery industry ever compiled.
-Over 900 histories are provided of knife, razor, scissors, silver-plate, and surgical instrument manufacturers active between 1740 and the present day.
+1,600 histories are provided of knife, razor, scissors, silver-plate, and surgical instrument manufacturers active between 1740 and the present day.
 Each illustrated profile has detailed product, trademark, and genealogical information.
 A brief history of Sheffield cutlery manufacture provides the context.

 Reviewed by Knife World Staff